PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 source canonicalization helpers only after defining explicit ModelIR/query callbacks; the pure parser extraction is complete.

+Four final source-scanning utilities moved with the parser boundary: line splitting, regex presence/count queries, and balanced prefixed-call extraction.
+Their ASTs exactly match the exporter checkpoint, and a nested-call fixture proves parenthesis-depth handling.
+Parser and architecture validation passes 74 tests; syntax, Ruff, pycompile, and diff checks pass.
+No model conversion or inference was run.
+The common generated-source parsing/scanning boundary now has 36 functions; resume with a separately characterized source-rewrite family.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted